antfu/antfu.me/pages/posts/dev-ssr-on-nuxt.md

 </html>
 ```

-And then, after the JavaScript has been evaluated, the client app will [hydrate](https://blog.somewhatabstract.com/2020/03/16/hydration-and-server-side-rendering/) the static DOM to provide interactivity and dynamics.
+Once the JavaScript has been downloads and evaluated, the client app will [hydrate](https://blog.somewhatabstract.com/2020/03/16/hydration-and-server-side-rendering/) the static DOM to provide client-side interactivity.

-If you are interested in learning more details about SSR and CSR, I recommend continuing reading on [Rendering on the Web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) by [Jason Miller](https://twitter.com/_developit) and [Addy Osmani](https://twitter.com/addyosmani).
+If you are interested in learning more details about SSR and CSR, I recommend reading [Rendering on the Web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) by [Jason Miller](https://twitter.com/_developit) and [Addy Osmani](https://twitter.com/addyosmani).

 ## SSR in Development